Stock events for The E.W. Scripps Co. (SSP)

 SSP’s Geographic footprint

 The E.W.
-Scripps Company's geographic footprint is primarily within the United States, operating more than 60 television stations across over 40 U.S. markets.
-Its national news and entertainment networks also reach households across the entire U.S.
+Scripps Company operates more than 60 local television stations across over 40 markets in the United States.
+Its national networks reach households across the U.S. The company is headquartered in Cincinnati, Ohio.

 SSP Corporate Image Assessment